Progressive Discipline

 POLICY

-- Violations of protocols, regulations and procedures governing safety or compliance for students, patients or employees
+- Violations of protocols, regulations and procedures governing safety or compliance for students, or employees.

-- Inappropriate and unprofessional behavior, such as profanity, insults or solicitation
+- Inappropriate and unprofessional behavior, such as profanity, insults, solicitation or any other violation of the code of conduct.

-Misconduct that involves dishonesty, violation of the law, or significant risks to Vanderbilt operations or to the safety or well-being of oneself or others is grounds for immediate termination of employment.
-However, the facts and circumstances of each case will determine what action, up to and including discharge from employment, is appropriate.
-Decisions to terminate employment should be made in consultation with Human Resources.
-Examples of misconduct include, but are not limited to:
+Misconduct that involves dishonesty, violation of the law, or significant risks to Vanderbilt operations or the safety or well-being of oneself or others is grounds for immediate termination of employment.
+Decisions to terminate employment must be made in consultation with People Experience.
+Examples of misconduct that may lead to immediate termination of employment may include but are not limited to:

 - Violations of policy or procedure